-The financial statements have been prepared on a historical cost basis, except for the following assets
+The financial statements have been prepared on a historical cost basis, except for the following assets and liabilities:

-- Derivative Financial Instruments measured at fair value. - (ii) Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments) - (iii) Employee's Defined Benefit Plan as per actuarial valuation.
+- (i) Derivative Financial Instruments measured at fair value. - (ii) Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments) - (iii) Employee's Defined Benefit Plan as per actuarial valuation.

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions, regardless of whether that price is directly observable or estimated using another valuation technique.
+(Currency: Indian Rupees in lakhs) Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions, regardless of whether that price is directly observable or estimated using another valuation technique.
 In determining the fair value of an asset or a liability, the Company takes into account the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.